mmaul/cl-syslog/README.md

 parameters.

-Personal structured data IDs must have some name, followed by `@`, followed by a usually 5 digit integer.
+Personal structured data IDs must have some name, followed by `@`, followed by a usually 4 or 5 digit integer.
 For instance, `mycompany@0001` is a valid personal structured data ID.
 One can define a structured data ID using `cl-syslog:define-structured-data-id`.
 The definition of the standard `origin` ID is:

 ```
 (define-structured-data-id |origin| (:standard t)